ese-msc/c-primer/part_one/01_running.md

 ```{index} compiling
 ```

-Whereas Python is mostly fairly simple to get working with straight away, especially when working in interactive mode in a terminal interpretter session or a Jupyter notebook, C & C++ have a few extra hurdles before you can get the computer to run your code.
+Whereas Python is mostly fairly simple to get working with straight away, especially when working in interactive mode in a terminal interpreter session or a Jupyter notebook, C & C++ have a few extra hurdles before you can get the computer to run your code.
 Your program must be compiled (and sometimes linked to other external standard or third party libraries) to produce a separate executable file containing native machine instructions for your system, before that file can be run to finaly solve your problem.
 In this section we present a number of ways of approaching this, listed in order of ease of use.

 ## Web based solutions
 ```{index} compiling:web-based